StatusQuo/spmready/README.md

 # spmready
-small tool to check if all your pods are ready to migrate to swift package manager
+is a small tool to check if all your pods are ready to migrate to swift package manager

+## In your Project Directory:

 ## Download newest script version